treygriffith/sandman/README.md

   - vm
   - repl

 The key difference between Sandman and most other sandboxing libraries is that the entire dependency chain is contained.
-So requiring `fs-extra`, which in turn requires `fs` will not get you outside the sandbox.
+So, for example, requiring `fs-extra`, which in turn requires `fs` will not get you outside the sandbox.

 ### Limitations